Professor, NSERC Industrial Research Chair In Animal Welfare, Director of the Applied Biology Program; C.M., B.A.

 Prof. Fraser also works with many organizations to find practical ways to improve the lives of animals.
-He has served as an advisor on animal welfare to organizations including the Burger King Corporation (Miami), the Food Marketing Institute and National Council of Chain Restaurants (Washington), the Food and Agriculture Organization of the United Nations (Rome), and within Canada on the Board of Trustees of the Animal Welfare Foundation of Canada.
-Currently he serves on the Animal Welfare Working group of the World Organisation for Animal Health (Paris).
-He currently serves on Canada’s National Farmed Animal Health and Welfare Council, the Steering Committee for Verified Beef Production (Calgary), the Advisory Committee for the Centre for Zoo Animal Welfare (Detroit), an advisory committee for Institut National de la Recherche Agronomique (Paris), and as advisor on animal welfare to Loblaw Companies.
+He has served as an advisor on animal welfare to organizations including the Burger King Corporation (Miami), the Food Marketing Institute and National Council of Chain Restaurants (Washington), the Food and Agriculture Organization of the United Nations (Rome), and the World Organisation for Animal Health (Paris).
+He currently serves on Canada’s National Farmed Animal Health and Welfare Council, the Advisory Committee for the Centre for Zoo Animal Welfare (Detroit), the scientific advisory committee for the Istituto Zooprofilattico Sperimentale (Teramo, Italy) and as advisor on animal welfare to Loblaw Companies.

 For a video of Dr. David Fraser on animal welfare and the ethics of animal use, click here.